Weight-loss goals: Set yourself up for success

 - Measurable.
-If you can measure a goal, then you can objectively determine how successful you are at meeting the goal.
-A goal of eating better is not easily measured, but a goal of eating 1,200 calories a day can be measured.
-A goal of riding your bike is not measurable.
-A goal of riding your bike for 30 minutes three days a week is measurable.
+If you can measure a goal, then you can objectively track your progress in meeting that goal.
+A goal of eating better isn't easily measured.
+But a goal of eating 1,200 calories a day can be measured.
+Or aim to eat up to five servings of fruits and vegetables a day.
+A goal of riding your bike isn't measurable.
+But a goal of riding your bike for 30 minutes three days a week is measurable.

 - Attainable.
 An attainable goal is one that you have enough time and resources to achieve.
 For example, if your work schedule doesn't allow spending an hour at the gym every day, then it wouldn't be an attainable goal.
-However, two weekday trips to the gym and two weekend trips might be attainable.
-If a particular type of exercise, such as running, is physically too difficult for you, then running every day would not be an attainable goal.
+But two weekday trips to the gym and two weekend trips might be possible.
+If a certain type of exercise, such as running, is physically too hard for you, then running every day wouldn't be an attainable goal.

 Long-term and short-term goals

 Long-term goals help you focus on the big picture.
 They can shift your thinking from simply being on a diet to making lifestyle changes.
-But long-term goals may seem too difficult or too far away.
-You may benefit from breaking down a long-term goal into a series of smaller, short-term goals.
+But long-term goals may seem too hard or too far away.
+It may help you to break down a long-term goal into a series of smaller, short-term goals.

 Allow for setbacks

 Setbacks are a natural part of behavior change.
-Everyone who successfully makes changes in his or her life has experienced setbacks.
-It's better to expect them and develop a plan for dealing with them.
-Identifying potential roadblocks — a big holiday meal or an office party, for example — and brainstorming specific strategies to overcome them can help you stay on course or get back on course.
+Everyone who successfully makes changes in life has experienced setbacks.
+It's better to expect setbacks and develop a plan for dealing with them.
+Identifying potential barriers — such as a big holiday meal or an office party — and brainstorming specific ways to overcome them can help you stay on course or get back on course.

 Reassess and adjust your goals as needed